dgaydukov/cert-spring5/files/spring5.md

 `@Before/@After` - run some logic before all tests starts `@ActiveProfiles("")"` - set up profiles for which tests would run

+If we are using spring boot without profile it by default loads `application.properties/yml` files If we set profile, it loads `application{you_profile}.properties/yaml`.

+`@SpringBootTest` - if we don't pass anything it will create full web context.
+If we pass custom configuration it will run only small part of total context.
+It also caching contexts for config.
+So if you have one config for 10 tests, spring boot won't recreate context for all tests 10 time, instead it will create context once and then will just use cached version.
+If we have several config file we should use `@ContextHierarchy`
+* If you don't pass anything spring boot test will search for `@SpringBootConfiguration`
+* If we want to clear context for some test or after it, we should use `@DirtiesContext`
+* If we want to have custom configuration that won't be used by spring boot test we should annotate it with `@TestConfiguration`
+* If you want to test db you should use `@DataJpaTest` (loads all beans, but throw away everything except `@Repository`)
+* If you want to test controllers you should use `@WebMvcTest` (loads all beans, but throw away everything except `@Controller`)
+* If you need mock inside your test you should add `@MockBean` to property and use it later.
+But if you need mock only to build other objects, you can add them to classs level like `@MockBean(MyService.class)`, it works since it repetable.

 #### Spring Boot Actuator
 ###### Jmx monitoring